roman-milk/roman-milk.github.io/eric-and-sarah-1.md

  "Thank you, Captain."

  He got his eyes unbugged and his mouth back in working order and explained all the electronics.
 He had radar, GPS, Sat phone, ship to shore radio, and some other stuff I never heard of.
-Report_Story #2